Accommodus/Typst-Editor-devcontainer/README.md

    git submodule update --init --recursive
    ```

-1. When opening the project in VSCode, select the desired Dev Container configuration from the list.
+1. When reopening the project in a remote container, select the desired Dev Container configuration from the list.

 ## Usage
 1. Open your project folder in Visual Studio Code.